The biggest benefit of technology for providers is that EMR software can have automated Alerts.

-It will not forget.
-Software remembers, and therefore lets the provider know when something is due, something needs to be done, something needs to be taken care of.
+I will not forget.
+Software remembers and therefore lets the provider know when something is due, something needs to be done, or something needs to be taken care of.

 I remember when I wanted to start exercising.
-So, I put an reminder on my smart-phone calendar.
+So, I put a reminder on my smartphone calendar.
 At the set time, it alerted.
-First day, I ‘x’ed it – “not today, I’ll start tomorrow”.
+The first day, I ‘x’ed it – “Not today, I’ll start tomorrow”.
 This went on for 3 days.
 Then, I actually exercised for 2 days.
-Weekend arrived, I got up late, I did not see the alert.
+The weekend arrived, and I got up late, I did not see the alert.
 Next week, I instinctively just canceled the alert every time.
 After 3 weeks, I just removed it from my calendar.

 What is interesting however, is that after one month of this trial and tribulation, I started exercising without an alert reminding me what to do.

-There’s a similar story in here for Alerts/Pop-Up reminders in EMR software.
+There’s a similar story here for Alerts/Pop-Up reminders in EMR software.

-In a paper based environment, you get things done, but there are no alerts popping up.
-I understand the argument that in a paper based environment, you may miss things, something can fall through the cracks.
+In a paper-based environment, you get things done, but there are no alerts popping up.
+I understand the argument that in a paper-based environment, you may miss things, and something can fall through the cracks.
 By implementing technology and proper software, you can plug these holes and cracks.
 But you don’t need pop-up alerts, you just need a good workflow.

-Some of the most efficient practices I have seen have mastered the process, workflow and discipline using EMR software.
-These practices do not allow pop-up alerts, because it slows them down, distracts them from doing what they need to do and from being efficient.
+Some of the most efficient practices I have seen have mastered the process, workflow, and discipline using EMR software.
+These practices do not allow pop-up alerts, because they slow them down, distract them from doing what they need to do and from being efficient.

 Next time you see an EMR software system that has a lot of alert pop-ups, be wary.
 At first glance, it looks impressive, but do this every day, an Alert Fatigue will set in.